Welcome Service Providers

 Project Overview

 Help us to demonstrate the impact of providers of environmental learning experiences in our state!
 Our goal is to build the capacity of our sector to advance environmental education and environmental literacy in California.
-Through this collective effort, we will develop a comprehensive understanding of the environmental education already happening on the ground and identify gaps in service and the resources needed to ensure that every young person in our state has access to environmental learning experiences offered by community-based partners.
-The project will result in the following:
+Through this collective effort, we will develop a comprehensive understanding of the environmental education happening on the ground and identify gaps in service and the resources needed to ensure that every young person in our state has access to environmental learning experiences offered by community-based partners.
+The project has resulted in the following:

-1. Field trends dashboard of environmental learning providers across California, and
+Field trends dashboard of environmental learning providers across California, and

-2. Interactive map of environmental education providers, green schools, climate risks, and equity considerations across the state.
+Interactive map of environmental education providers, green schools, climate risks, and equity considerations across the state.

 These resources will be open to the public and shared with community leaders and stakeholders to inform and advance K-12 environmental education and climate justice.
 This effort is led by AEOE and is part of a joint data initiative in partnership with the California Environmental Literacy Initiative (CAELI) and Ten Strands, that focuses on data relevant to Community-Based Partners that operate and provide environmental education programs in California.
 This project is made possible through the generous support of the Pisces Foundation, Clarence E. Heller Foundation, Ten Strands, and North American Association for Environmental and Outdoor Education.